-The primary purpose for upholding non-academic discipline in the South University, RICHMOND, VA Physician Assistant program is to protect and preserve the quality of the educational environment in the Richmond, VA community.
+The primary purpose for upholding non-academic discipline in the South University, Tampa Physician Assistant program is to protect and preserve the quality of the educational environment in the campus community.
 This is founded upon the following expectations:

-- 1. The South University, RICHMOND, VA Physician Assistant program and the University at large requires high standards of courtesy, integrity, and responsibility in all of its members. - 2.
-Each student is responsible for his/her own conduct. - 3.
-Continuation as a student is conditional upon compliance with the requirements of student conduct expressed or implied in this Honor Code.
+- 1) The South University, Tampa Physician Assistant program and the University at large requires high standards of courtesy, integrity, and responsibility in all of its members. - 2) Each student is responsible for his/her own conduct. - 3) Continuation as a student is conditional upon compliance with the requirements of student conduct expressed or implied in the Standards of Professionalism and Code of Conduct.

-The South University, RICHMOND, VA Physician Assistant program reserves the right to take necessary and appropriate action to protect the safety and well-being of the Richmond, VA community.
+The South University, Tampa Physician Assistant program reserves the right to take necessary and appropriate action to protect the safety and well-being of the campus community.
 The Dean of Student Affairs is charged with the welfare of all students.
 Accordingly, in emergency situations, this individual has full authority to deal with student conduct according to the exigencies of the emergency and for its duration.
 The program is not designed or equipped to rehabilitate students who do not abide by this Honor Code.
 It may be necessary to remove those students from the program and to sever the institution's relationship with them as provided in this Honor Code.
 The Dean of Student Affairs is delegated responsibility pertaining to all student organizations and student government and has both the responsibility and authority to discipline such organizations whose members are students within the program.